I developed my search engine to manage all of the links people had submitted.

 Some folks would put up a dozen sites at once, mostly with duplicate content, but this

-was years ago and Google is not as forgiving to them as they used to be.
+was years ago and Google is not as forgiving as they used to be.

-It provides over 100 pages that show up in Search Engines.
+It provides over 100 pages to Northeastern Oklahoma attractions

 Helping Your Clients, Find You.